meredithcat/Full-Stack-Python/README.md

-# Full Stack Python
+# Full Stack Python (BEW 1.1 + CS 1.1)

 ## Course Description

 Welcome to your first term at Make School!
 This course is a combination of our CS 1.1 and BEW 1.1 courses, with topics interlaced in order to give you a cohesive and complimentary learning experience.
 You'll learn how to turn specifications and word problems into code, build websites from the ground up, get familiar with a new language, and everything in between.

 ### Why you should know this